 Even when a transgender person does get a health plan that covers transitioning, there is the matter of finding an accepting and competent provider.
 Fear of judgment or even overt cruelty prevents many transgender people from going to the doctor, which worsens their overall health and reduces the number of potential intervention points for any substance misuse that may be occurring.

 The LGBTQ community frequently misuses alcohol and tobacco.
 Clubs and bars have long been some of the safer places for gay and transgender people to gather and socialize, and marketers know this.
 Multiple alcohol brands target Pride annually, offering donations and colorful rainbow-themed alcoholic products to ingratiate themselves with the community.
 This highly effective marketing scheme explicitly aimed at LGBTQ people helps paint alcohol as innocuous rather than as a dangerous substance.

 There is a strong and well-documented link between experiencing trauma and developing addiction.
 A traumatic event is any situation in which a person:

 - Fears for their safety.

 - Experiences intense pain.

 - Witnesses another person experiencing a violent event.

-In many cases, trauma is the result of repeated or ongoing circumstances, like child abuse or domestic violence.
+In many cases, trauma results from repeated or ongoing circumstances, like child abuse or domestic violence.
 No matter the source, trauma has a profound mental and emotional impact that often drives sufferers to self-medicate with drugs or alcohol.
 Rates of trauma are higher among LGBTQ people than in the general population, with LGBTQ individuals having a 1.6 to 3.9 times greater risk of post-traumatic stress disorder (PTSD).
-Estimates vary, but around half of people seeking addiction treatment are also suffering from PTSD.
+Estimates vary, but around half of the people seeking addiction treatment also have PTSD.